Top 10 authentic West African food recipes

 Vegetables

-Popular West African Vegetables
+Popular West African vegetables

 Vegetables are indispensable ingredients in African traditional meals.
 Previously, in contrast to Southern African, Western people ate more vegetables than meat.
 However, they tend to consume more meat today.
 Even they consume more salt and fats.
 Yams, maiza, sweet potatoes, plantain, and cassava are some popular vegetables always present on the dinner table of West African.
 In which, cassava and the fruit of plantain are two primary staves of their life.